 fsync, fdatasync - synchronize a file's in-core state with storage device

-#include <unistd.h> int fsync(int fd); int fdatasync(int fd); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): fsync(): _BSD_SOURCE || _XOPEN_SOURCE || /* since glibc 2.8: */ _POSIX_C_SOURCE >= 200112L fdatasync(): _POSIX_C_SOURCE >= 199309L || _XOPEN_SOURCE >= 500
+#include <unistd.h> int fsync(int fd); int fdatasync(int fd); Feature Test Macro Requirements for glibc (see feature_test_macros(7)): fsync(): Glibc 2.16 and later: No feature test macros need be defined Glibc up to and including 2.15: _BSD_SOURCE || _XOPEN_SOURCE || /* Since glibc 2.8: */ _POSIX_C_SOURCE >= 200112L fdatasync(): _POSIX_C_SOURCE >= 199309L || _XOPEN_SOURCE >= 500

 POSIX.1-2001, POSIX.1-2008, 4.3BSD.
 On POSIX systems on which fdatasync() is available, _POSIX_SYNCHRONIZED_IO is defined in <unistd.h> to a value greater than 0.
 (See also sysconf(3).)

 On some UNIX systems (but not Linux), fd must be a writable file descriptor.
 In Linux 2.2 and earlier, fdatasync() is equivalent to fsync(), and so has no performance advantage.
-The fsync() implementations in older kernels and lesser used filesystems does not know how to flush disk caches.
+The fsync() implementations in older kernels and lesser used filesystems do not know how to flush disk caches.
 In these cases disk caches need to be disabled using hdparm(8) or sdparm(8) to guarantee safe operation.

-sync(1), bdflush(2), open(2), sync(2), sync_file_range(2), hdparm(8), mount(8), sync(8), update(8)
+sync(1), bdflush(2), open(2), posix_fadvise(2), pwritev(2), sync(2), sync_file_range(2), fflush(3), fileno(3), hdparm(8), mount(8)